scaleoutsystems/fedn/docs/apiclient.rst

 **Initialize the APIClient to a FEDn Studio project**

 The FEDn REST API is available at <controller-host>/api/v1/.
 To access this API you need the url to the controller-host, as well as an admin API token.
 The controller host can be found in the project dashboard (top right corner).
-To obtain an admin API token, navigate to the "Settings" tab in your Studio project and click on the "Generate token" button.
+To obtain an admin API token,

+#.
+Navigate to the "Settings" tab in your Studio project and click on the "Generate token" button.
+#.
 Copy the 'access' token and use it to access the API using the instructions below.

 .. code-block:: python